 Thankful to be back in the Midwest, I am thrilled to call Minnesota, and the Twin Cities, home.
 There is something about this state, and its proximity to the Dakotas, that feels inherently whole and familiar.

-The first five years of my career was spent working for the Department of Housing & Urban Development (HUD) on issues of prisoner reentry, fair housing, and housing segregation.
+I spent the first five years of my career working for the Department of Housing & Urban Development (HUD) on issues of prisoner reentry, fair housing, and housing segregation.
 The most transformative experience at HUD stemmed from my time in Washington DC as a member of HUD's "Team Reentry"—a product of the agency's Emerging Leaders Program.
-This team, and everything it stood for, provided much of the fuel for All Square, a social enterprise in MInneapolis that I launched in August, 2016.
+This team, in addition to my time in New Orleans learning from some of the country's most formidable criminal justice leaders, provided much of the fuel for All Square, a civil rights social enterprise in MInneapolis that launched in August, 2016.

 - 07.20.17 From Overt to Covert: How Segregation Persists in America, Metropolis Magazine.
-Read the piece here.
+Read here.

 Interviews & Press